DEATH WAS IN THE AIR

 It looked like the policia might have a dead body on their hands as the park bench was covered in cardboard and tightly wrapped blankets.
 It had been a cold night and I sensed the tragedy of a homeless person dying on Spain’s National Day.

 My new journalistic friend was very curious too but feared that the blankets and boxes could have contained a bomb or at the very least represented a serious security risk to the parade that would later pass by this park bench.
-Tanks, artillery and 4,000 soldiers, not to mention the King, his heirs, Spanish President and Mayor of Madrid
+Tanks, artillery and 4,000 soldiers, not to mention the King, his heirs, Spanish President and the Mayor of Madrid.

 A dead body on the parade route would have been a national embarrassment and one Madrid didn’t need after the police brutality televised around the world on October 1st.